-where θ is the polar angle between the light exit direction and the normal vector to the surface, and φ is the azimuth angle of the light exit direction as specified below.
+where $\theta$ is the polar angle between the light exit direction and the normal vector to the surface, and $\phi$ is the azimuth angle of the light exit direction as specified below.

-The angular dependence of the contrast between the open and closed states in diffuse light is illustrated in a so-called polar plot as shown below.
-Iso-contrast lines describe the contrast values at various angles.
+The angular dependence of the transmittance or of the contrast between the open and closed states in diffuse light is often illustrated in a so-called polar plot as shown below.
+Iso-transmittance or iso-contrast lines describe the transmittance or contrast values at various angles.
 The center of the plot corresponds to light exiting perpendicularly from the shutter surface.

-10.3.
-T{50} voltage
+10.3. $T{50}$ voltage

-The T{50} voltage represents the point on the transmittance vs. applied drive voltage curve where the shutter is switched midway between closed and open states, i.e. the voltage that corresponds to a transmittance level of 50% of the normalized open state transmittance.
+The $T{50}$ voltage represents the point on the transmittance vs. applied drive voltage curve where the shutter is switched midway between closed and open states, i.e. the voltage that corresponds to a transmittance level (gray level) of 50% of the normalized open state transmittance.